EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

-EUTC Production Guidelines
+The Production Guidelines of the Edinburgh University Theatre Company
 ==========================
-This version adopted 17/10/2019
+This version adopted 30/09/2020

 # 1. Proposing a Show
 ## 1.1 TIMELINE
 The EUTC selects shows at General Meetings (GMs), open to all members, and usually held on a Wednesday.
 The Productions Manager will open proposals about two weeks before a GM, making clear what you can apply for (i.e. which classifications, and how many slots for each).
 There are two deadlines to consider:
 - **By the Submission deadline (18:00, Monday 10 days before the GM), you must have submitted your first draft.** Make it as complete as possible.
 Committee will point out any omissions, and may offer advice, which you don’t have to take.
-- **By the Editing deadline (18:00, Friday 5 days before the GM) you must have completed your final draft.** Committee will block any proposal that doesn’t strictly meet the requirements of the Constitution (clause 6B/3).
+- **By the Editing deadline (18:00, Monday 2 days before the GM) you must have completed your final draft.** Committee will block any proposal that doesn’t strictly meet the requirements of the Constitution (clause 6B/3).
 The rules are mostly common sense: don’t propose anything illegal or dangerous, name a member in each required role.
 That sort of thing.
 Supplementary events must be presented to the Committee at least two weeks before the Editing Deadline.
 - If these deadlines are moved back, Committee will make that clear.

-At the GM, your team will generally have three minutes to stand up and pitch your proposal to the room.
+At the GM, your team will generally introduce themselves and announce any members who aren’t present and then have three minutes to stand up and pitch your proposal to the room.
+Most teams choose to do this by going through their proposal a section at a time but you can do it however you like, questions will then be opened up to the floor.
 Talk to the Productions Manager if you need help preparing.
 The Chair of the GM will talk you through it on the day if you ask.
 ## 1.2 CLASSIFICATIONS
 All EUTC events are either “Reserved” or “Supplementary”.
 The difference is described in the Constitution (clause 6A/4), but in short:
 - *Reserved events* are predictable.
 The Committee creates a calendar each year allocating certain times (usually whole weeks) to certain classifications.
 The slots in this calendar are then filled by the shows voted on at GMs